Avalokitesvara (film): Synopsis

-Lianmei and Haisheng are captured later at a roadblock in Mingzhou by Governor Song, who seizes the figurine from them.
-The governor then tries to bribe Yuchi to help him cover up for his failure to hunt down Prince Guang, but Yuchi refuses and accuses him of corruption.
-Meanwhile, Haisheng escapes from the prison and drags Lianmei along with him.
-Yuchi is furious when he learns of their escape and orders the other prisoners to be executed.
-However, Lianmei succeeds in convincing Haisheng to go back to the prison with her because she knows what would happen if they escaped.
-Yuchi is so impressed by Lianmei's act of self-sacrifice that he spares the prisoners.
+Lianmei and Haisheng are later captured in Mingzhou.
+Haisheng escapes from prison and drags Lianmei along.
+Upon learning of their escape, Yuchi orders the other prisoners to be executed.
+However, Lianmei and Haisheng return to stop Yuchi, who is so impressed by their act of self-sacrifice that he spares the prisoners.

-Yuchi sets a trap to lure Prince Guang out of hiding.
-He announces that Lianmei and Haisheng will be executed for helping a fugitive escape, and predicts that Prince Guang will come to save them.
-As expected, the prince appears and turns himself in on the condition that Lianmei and Haisheng are released.
-However, Sima also shows up and fights with Yuchi and his soldiers to save Prince Guang.
-Just then, a messenger arrives with an imperial edict announcing that Emperor Wuzong is dead and that Prince Guang will succeed him.
-Yuchi commits suicide in shame for failing to complete his mission.
-Prince Guang returns to the palace for his coronation, while Lianmei and Haisheng bring the figurine back to Mount Wutai.
+Yuchi sets a trap to lure Prince Guang out of hiding, announcing that Lianmei and Haisheng will be executed for helping a fugitive escape.
+As he expected, Prince Guang and Sima show up to save them.
+Just then, news arrives that Emperor Wuzong is dead and Prince Guang is now the emperor.
+Yuchi commits suicide; Lianmei and Haisheng take the figurine back to Mount Wutai.